lgaborini/django-project/README.md

 conda activate djangoenv
 ```

-Install the requirements in the nevironment via
+Install the requirements in the environment via
 ```
 pip install -r requirements.txt
 ```